chilismaug/chilismaug.github.io/dana3.md

  You are looking for someone who is passionate about your company, your industry and this particular job.
 I really want this job, and I know I can deliver superior results for you and work well as a team member.

-* "Give me an example where you have failed."
- Give a "middle" example that shows self-awareness AND what you learned:
+* "Give me an example where you have failed."  - a "middle" example that shows self-awareness AND what you learned:

  I lead a major cross-team initiative but learned later that two people weren't fully on board.
 I should have met with each person individually, and I have done just that ever since.